 At the back, Matt Doherty has come straight into the side after arriving from Wolverhampton Wanderers.
 But Serge Aurier’s time at the club is not done just yet.
 The Ivorian remains an underrated and useful option for Mourinho to have at his disposal, particularly when looking for more defensive stability in behind the rampaging Sissoko.
 Sergio Reguilon also looks likely to come straight into the side, just as he did against Manchester United, as Ben Davies could play more of a peripheral role this time around.
 Eric Dier continues to grow and develop as a centre-back, and looks set to partner Davinson Sanchez this season.
 Toby Alderweireld will be another useful option Mourinho can rely on.
 Hugo Lloris has also retained his place in between the posts, despite the new signing of Joe Hart.

 In attack, Lucas Moura and Erik Lamela (in particular) may need to fight their way to stay relevant to Jose Mourinho, as Gareth Bale looks set to come in on the right wing once fit.
-Harry Kane and Heung-Min Son meanwhile, have formed the Premier League’s top partnership so far this season, contributing to 9 goals in 4 matches.
-Kane has developed into something of a playmaker this season, leading the league in assists (6), four of which have been for Son, a Premier League high at this stage in the competition.
+Harry Kane and Heung-Min Son meanwhile, have formed the Premier League’s top partnership so far this season, contributing to 16 goals in 9 matches.
+Kane has developed into something of a playmaker this season, leading the league in assists (9), seven of which have been for Son, a Premier League high at this stage in the competition.
+Kane is well on his way to breaking the assist record this season, and Son and Kane may break a special record as a duo for most assists to a single goal-scorer.
 Whether or not the two of them will continue to gel to the same extent once Gareth Bale comes into the side and takes more of the attention remains to be seen.
 But for now, they are firing on all cylinders with a Robin-esque figure in Lucas Moura allowing the two Batmans to achieve all the glory.

 SWITCHING PLAYEmbed from Getty Images

 A major feature of Tottenham’s play so far this season has been their willingness to switch play from side to side, working the right angles to play forward.
 Pierre Emile Hojbjerg has been at the heart of this approach, acting as a key link between the central midfielders and fullbacks in particular.
-Only three players have completed more passes per game in the league than Hojbjerg (86.8) and none have completed more passes total (347).
-He’s been at the heart of everything Tottenham have put together this season, not just going backwards and playing it safe, but like Chelsea’s Jorginho, spreading the ball long and looking to create chances for his teammates higher up the pitch.
+At the first time of writing this analysis, only three players had completed more passes per game in the league than Hojbjerg (86.8) and none had completed more passes total (347).
+He now sits seventh in passes per game (77.2) and second in total passes (695), behind only Michael Keane.
+The former Southampton skipper has been at the heart of everything Tottenham have put together this season, not just going backwards and playing it safe, but like Chelsea’s Jorginho, spreading the ball long and looking to create chances for his teammates higher up the pitch.
 When switching play, Tottenham often look for quick switches down the left, before working the ball centrally for Kane or Heung-Min Son.
-They attack down the left 38% of the time, as opposed to 28% down the middle and 34% down the right (WhoScored?, 2020).Embed from Getty Images
+They attack down the left 38% of the time, as opposed to 28% down the middle and 34% down the right.Embed from Getty Images

 verticality & counter attackingEmbed from Getty Images